 Using a pre-existing online marketplace can bring you significant profits.
 By joining a group of sellers of a platform that has been operating for some time, you can present your offer to a wide group of potential customers.
 Selling on someone else's site means you can start doing business immediately and don't have to invest time or money in building one.
 In addition, the website is regularly promoted by multiple sellers at the same time.
 However, building your own marketplace will give you control over the development of the platform and the opportunity to profit from the commissions of other sellers.

 Choosing the right solution depends on the individual needs of each business.
 With the right technology, you can build a competitive, functional sales platform that both customers and sellers will be happy to use.
-Learn more about Drupal Commerce to decide whether building your own marketplace is a good solution for you.
+Learn more about Drupal Commerce and Sylius to decide whether building your own marketplace is a good solution for you.